Matthew-Mitchell/dsp/02-editors.md

 What graphical editor will you use?
 How did you make your decision?
 What are some interesting features of your editor?
 What are some useful keyboard shortcuts for your editor?
 How do you customize your editor?

->> I am currently using VIM.
+I am currently using VIM.
 I downloaded both it and Emacs and am dabbling/exploring both interfaces.
+I have explored VIM more in normal mode and insert mode and am just playing with visual mode more now.
+I also have some interest in Atom after seeing Matt Daniels using it at the Meetup on Wednesday night but have yet to explore its functionality and am currently sticking with VIM due to its simple yet highly efficient shortcuts.